ioggstream/draft-polli-restapi-ld-keywords/draft-polli-openapi-linked-data-keywords.md

 The terms "node", "alias node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].

+The terms "schema" and "schema instance" in this document are to be intepreded as in [JSONSCHEMA].

 The terms "JSON object", "JSON document", "member", "member name" in this document are to be intepreded as in [JSON].
-The term "property" is a synonym of "member name", and the term "property value" is a synonym of "member value".
+The term "property" - when referred to a JSON document such as a schema instance - is a synonym of "member name", and the term "property value" is a synonym of "member value".

 The terms "@context", "@type", "@id", "@value" and "@language" are to be interpreted as JSON-LD keywords in [JSON-LD-11].

-The terms "schema" and "schema instance" in this document are to be intepreded as in [JSONSCHEMA].

 Since JSON-LD is a serialization format for RDF, the document can use JSON-LD and RDF interchangeably